calabiyau19/calabiyau19.github.io/_posts/2025-02-21-about-long.md

 ### The Journey Begins

-My interest in Linux has been long-standing.
-Many years ago, I dabbled in Slackware—one of the first Linux distributions—but due to lack of time and fear of breaking the one family computer, I never really dove deep into Linux.
+My interest in Linux started many years ago.
+I dabbled in Slackware - one of the first Linux distributions - but due to lack of time and fear of breaking our one family computer, I never really dove deep into Linux.
 It wasn’t until last summer that I decided to revisit Linux and take it seriously.

 I resurrected an old 14-year-old laptop that had been collecting dust.
 While I’d attempted to install Linux on it before, I never committed to learning it.
 But this time, I made it a project.
 For many people, this is how their Linux journey begins—taking an old, underused computer and breathing new life into it with Linux.